If you would like to submit a blog post for consideration, please email admin@healthcert.com

 It seems obvious that taking photographs and having software or artificial intelligence run over the images must be a good thing.
 Studies have been done, of course, and there is some compelling data.
 However, definitive data is lacking because controlled studies are lacking.
 Simply put, the ideal study would compare normal care against normal care with TBP.

 This latest paper from Brown et al in the Australasian Journal of Dermatology is quite intriguing.
-Data from a specialist dermatology practice in Brisbane provides data that shows a much higher number of in situ melanomas (and ratio to invasive) than those reported in TBP studies.
+Data from a dermatology practice expert in Brisbane provides data that shows a much higher number of in situ melanomas (and ratio to invasive) than those reported in TBP studies.

 It is also instructive to read that about half of all melanomas (in situ and invasive) were diagnosed through shave biopsy usually done at the time of the consultation.